-At first blush, Holly Rosen and Julian Shively didn’t appear to have much in common.
+At first blush, Polly Rosen and Julian Shively didn’t appear to have much in common.
 One is 77 years old, retired and a grandmother.
 The other is 13 and still in middle school.
 On Sunday evening they celebrated a common experience: having benefited from Larry Zukof’s tutelage.
 And they weren’t alone.

 Rosen and Shively were two of some 300 attendees at a a going-away party for Zukof at Neighborhood Music School (NMS) on Audubon Street.
 The other guests included other former and current students, proud parents and movers and shakers in New Haven’s arts and culture circles, all came to mark the end of his successful 18-year tenure as executive director of the community-based music school.

 Rosen (pictured) has been associated with the Neighborhood Music School since 1968; her children and grandchildren have both attended the school.
 Zukof’s influence on her own musical career has been indispensable, she said.

 “I went from classical to jazz, and he couldn’t have been more supportive,” she said.

 Shively (pictured) has studied piano and cello for the past four years.
 Shively said that Zukof’s accessibility as a person as well as with respect to music has also been integral to NMS’s success.